-If you're relatively new to running, or haven't run many 5k races, your goal may be to finish the race and feel reasonably good at the end.
+If you haven't run many half marathons, your goal may be to finish the race and feel reasonably good at the end.
 Completion goals are ideal for beginners and runners who want to enjoy the race without added pressure, but they can work for anyone!

 A completion goal can be a powerful motivator-you know you just have to cross the finish line; it doesn't have to be pretty.
-Runners who are hypercritical of their performance (to a point where a race isn't fun or "worth it" unless they beat their past times) can benefit from a completion goal, as it can take excess weight off their backs.
+Runners who are hypercritical of their performance (to a point where a race isn't fun or "worth it" unless they beat their past times) can benefit from a completion goal, as it can take excess stress off their backs.